-- 7. Asset owners' adherence to the spirit of the Code may include engaging directly with companies or indirectly through the mandates given to asset managers.
-They should clearly communicate their policies on stewardship to their managers.
+- 7. Asset owners' adherence to the spirit of the Code may include engaging directly with companies or indirectly through the selection of, and mandates given to asset managers.
+They should clearly communicate their policies on stewardship to their managers and to their beneficiaries.
+Asset owners will wish to consider the extent to which they will seek to retain the right to instruct their asset managers on particular issues in line with their stewardship policy.
 Since asset owners are the primary audience of asset managers' public statements as well as client reports on stewardship, asset owners should seek to hold their managers to account for their stewardship activities.
 In so doing, asset owners better fulfil their duty to their beneficiaries to exercise stewardship over their assets. - 8.
 An asset manager should disclose how it delivers stewardship responsibilities on behalf of its clients. - 9.
 Asset managers are expected to have the policies described in their stewardship statements independently verified.
 In 2011 the Institute of Chartered Accountants in England and Wales published a Stewardship Supplement to Technical Release AAF 01/06, which covers assurance reports on internal controls of service organisations made available to third parties.
 The FRC encourages all managers to adopt this standard, or an equivalent, if they have not already done so.
 Where appropriate, asset owners should also consider having their policy statements independently verified. - 10.
 Overseas investors who follow other national or international codes that have similar objectives should not feel the application of the Code duplicates or confuses their responsibilities.
 Disclosures made in respect of those standards can also be used to demonstrate the extent to which they have complied with the Code.
 In a similar spirit, UK institutions that apply the Code should use their best efforts to apply its principles to overseas equity holdings. - 11.
 Institutional investors with several types of funds or products need to make only one statement, but are encouraged to explain which of their funds or products are covered by the approach described in their statements.
 Institutions are also encouraged to disclose whether they adopt a stewardship approach with regard to other asset classes in which they invest, including corporate debt. - 12.
 The FRC encourages service providers to disclose how they carry out the wishes of their clients with respect to each principle of the Code that is relevant to their activities. - 13.
 Signatories are expected to review their policy statements annually, and update them where necessary to reflect changes in actual practice.